 Tony is an award-winning pioneer & leader, who fosters collaboration & innovation and leverages a solution- oriented, situational leadership style to inspire breakthrough performance and increased operational excellence from diverse direct reports and cross-functional teams.
 He was previously the Chairman of a leading industry association building supply chain resilience across the supply chain for Fortune 500 companies and provided strategic directions and operating plans for the organization.

 Glenn is the Co-Founder and inaugural Chairman of the ISCPO.
-He is currently employed with Pitney Bowes as the Director of Loss Prevention, Commerce Services and as an Adjunct Professor at Texas Christian University.
-Working both domestically and internationally specializing in Supply Chain, Transportation, and Logistics, Glenn has held both executive and management positions with companies such as Newgistics, Office Depot, Henry Schein and Motorola.
+He is currently employed with McLane Company, Inc as the Director of Asset Protection and leads the company’s AP/LP strategy for the corporate office, 80 distribution centers and proprietary trucking fleet.
+He is also an Adjunct Professor at Texas Christian University.
+Working both domestically and internationally specializing in Supply Chain, Transportation, and Logistics, Glenn has held both executive and management positions with companies such as Pitney Bowes, Newgistics, Office Depot, Henry Schein and Motorola.
 In addition, he has had the unique opportunity to build Loss Prevention programs from the ground floor at several companies.
 His educational background includes a Master’s Degree in Criminal Justice from the University of Cincinnati and a Bachelor’s in Criminal Justice from the University of Texas-Arlington.

 Tom Meehan, CFI is a leading loss prevention expert in all things cybersecurity and information technology.
 He is the chief strategy officer and chief information security officer at CONTROLTEK, the retail technology editor at Loss Prevention Magazineand the co-host of the Loss Prevention Research Council podcast CrimeScience.
 His industry influence is also present through his roles as Sr. Technology Advisor, board member and Innovation Team Chair with the Loss Prevention Research Council.
 Prior to joining CONTROLTEK Tom was director of technology and investigations with Bloomingdale’s, where he was responsible for physical security, internal investigations, asset protection systems and data analytics.
 Prior to his 13-year tenure at Bloomingdale’s, he worked for Home Depot in loss prevention, and has had various technology, loss prevention, and operational roles at several other companies.